Do you want to be wiser than who you are?

 #8 Trending audvises: Twitter-like trends for audvises.

 #9 Likes: Ability to give thumbs up or down on an audvise.
-Litmus test for experts.
+The litmus test for experts.
 Will make the platform more trusted.

 #10 Stories: Audio (and video) stories of people who have listened to the audvise and how they have put it in action – and the results that they have seen because of it.